saiakshitha33/VoxNotes/README.md

 ---

-Teams lose hours e-listening to calls or skimming clunky nscripts.
+Teams lose hours e-listeni to calls or skimming clunky nscripts.
 VoxNotes turns raw voice o _ionable knowledge_ with one HTTPS request:

 |  What you get | ⚙ How it happens||
 |-----------------|------------------|